-The Oklahoma attorney general and well-known climate change sceptic will be leading the federal agency tasked with protecting the environment.
+The Oklahoma attorney general and well-known climate change sceptic leads the federal agency tasked with protecting the environment.

 Mr Pruitt's appointment came as he led a 28-state effort to halt President Obama's Clean Power Plan, which aimed to limit emissions from coal-fired plants; a plan that the EPA has been in charge of enforcing.